Chase Daniel: College career

-Daniel enjoyed an illustrious college career at the University of Missouri, passing for more than 12,000 yards and throwing for more than 100 touchdowns.
+Daniel played at the University of Missouri, passing for more than 12,000 yards and throwing for more than 100 touchdowns.
 He is widely considered one of the most successful quarterbacks in the school's history.

 Although he was not Missouri's most heralded NFL prospect, Daniel raised the football program's profile significantly as a three-year starter and arguably laid the groundwork for the Tigers' eventual move to the Southeastern Conference in 2012 by guiding the Tigers to within one win of a BCS National Championship berth in 2007.

 2005 season

 Daniel was the primary backup quarterback for Brad Smith in the 2005 season and played in 10 games.
 He completed 38-of-66 passes for 247 yards, one touchdown, and two interceptions.
 On October 15, he was 16-of-23 for 185 passing yards and a touchdown against Iowa State.

 2006 season

 Daniel started all 13 games in 2006 as Missouri earned a berth in the Brut Sun Bowl.
 He threw for 3,527 yards with a 63.5 percent completion rate and 28 touchdowns.
 Daniel also set a school record for passing touchdowns in a game, racking up five scores in the season opener against Murray State.
 This was good enough for a second-team All-Big 12 selection while he also was named to the first-team All-Academic Big 12 Team.
 Daniel was also one of the 35 quarterbacks placed on the 2007 Manning Award watch list.